How to keep fundraising safe and prosperous.

 - They may feel guilty if they don't buy.

-- The child’s parent bought from their child so they feel obligated to return the favor.
+- The child's parents bought from their child, so they feel obligated to return the favor.

 At best, strangers may understand the cause but will be indifferent to the student.
-Regardless, it’s not worth the risk.
-Before the sale starts, students should understand why they’re shouldn't approach strangers.
+Regardless, it's not worth the risk.
+Before the sale starts, students should understand why they shouldn't approach strangers.

 Companies should provide information about how to handle door-to-door selling.
-The parent information letter that goes home in the student’s packet serves this purpose.
+The parent information letter that goes home in the student's packet serves this purpose.
 This should also be discussed during the kickoff and reinforced during the sale.
-Door-to-door selling should only be considered if children are accompanied by an adult.
+Door-to-door selling should only be considered if an adult accompanies children.

 High school students are encouraged to use prospect lists.
-This gives them the opportunity to decide in advance who they should approach.
+This allows them to decide in advance who they should approach.